Fiveable

-ATP is the of cells, powering countless biological processes.
+ATP is the energy currency of cells, powering countless biological processes.
 Its unique structure, with high-energy phosphate bonds, allows for efficient energy storage and transfer.
 Understanding ATP is crucial for grasping how organisms fuel their activities.

 ATP Structure and Energy